-How do I claim my tax reliefs?
+How do I claim the tax relief?

 How do I invest?

-Visit the offers page for a list of opportunities available.
+If you’re an experienced investor comfortable with the risks, Visit the offers page for a list of opportunities available.
 The two-year clock starts ticking once funds have been invested.

 What are the charges?

-Can I sell my Inheritance Tax portfolio?
+Can I sell my inheritance tax portfolio?